robercano/3Dengine/README.md

 You need Visual Studio Community Edition to compile the demos.
 Open the solution file **3Dengine.sln** and build the whole solution.
 The demo executables are generated at the root of the repository.
 Then copy all the DLLs in 3rparty/windows/DLL/ tothe root of the repository and run any of the demos.

+### MacOS

+You will need to install 'brew' in order to install the engine dependencies.
+To install brew just run the next line in your terminal:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Once installed you can install the required dependencies:

+    brew install glew glfw freetype libjpeg

+Then you can just compile the demos with:

+    make clean all

 ## Current set of features